History of the New Orleans Saints: 2005 : Hurricane Katrina

-Sean Payton/Drew Brees Era (2006–2022)
+Sean Payton/Drew Brees era (2006–2022)

 2006: Brees and Payton first year

-The 2006 Saints orchestrated one of the more remarkable turnarounds in NFL history, as they were the first team to go from 3-13 to a conference title game the next season.
+The 2006 Saints orchestrated one of the more remarkable turnarounds in NFL history, as they were the first team to go from 3–13 to a conference title game the next season.
 First-year head coach Sean Payton, who came from the Dallas Cowboys as a Bill Parcells pupil, was hired for a daunting task at hand.
 In his first move as coach, he released almost half of the roster, most notably inconsistent quarterback Aaron Brooks.

 The Saints were aggressive in free agency, signing former San Diego Chargers quarterback Drew Brees, who had been released after suffering a career-threatening injury to his throwing shoulder during the last game of the 2005 season and was still recovering from surgery at that time.
 Brees was also being pursued by Nick Saban and the Miami Dolphins but their doctors gave Brees a 25% chance of making a comeback.
 The Saints gambled on his ability to recover in time for the season and signed him to a major long-term contract.
 His signing would become a major turning point for the Saints.
-Then came April, and the 2006 NFL Draft.
+Then came April, and the 2006 NFL draft.

-On the eve before the draft on April 29, news broke that the Houston Texans could not reach an agreement with Reggie Bush and instead reached a deal with defensive end Mario Williams as the #1 pick.
-When the team found out that Bush would be available, they selected the USC running back with their #2 pick.
+On the eve before the draft on April 29, news broke that the Houston Texans could not reach an agreement with Reggie Bush and instead reached a deal with defensive end Mario Williams as the No. 1 pick.
+When the team found out that Bush would be available, they selected the USC running back with their No. 2 pick.
 In that draft, the Saints also picked an unknown player in the 7th-round who would become a standout: wide receiver Marques Colston from Hofstra as the 252nd pick.

 When preseason got underway, the Saints started out strong in a victory over the Tennessee Titans, which featured a dazzling run by Reggie Bush where he reversed his direction for a big run.
 That was the only highlight for the Saints' preseason as they finished just 1–3, losing their other three preseason games.

 The 2006 regular season officially began for the Saints with a road win against the Cleveland Browns, with Bush accounting for 129 yards from scrimmage, while Colston caught a touchdown pass from Brees.
-The next week, the Saints went to Green Bay, where the Saints lost 52-3 the previous year, to face the Green Bay Packers.
+The next week, the Saints went to Green Bay, where the Saints lost 52–3 the previous year, to face the Green Bay Packers.
 The start of the game looked bleak for the Saints as they quickly went down 13–0, but Brees led a comeback, throwing for 353 yards and two touchdowns as the Saints came back to win a shootout, 34–27.
 The Saints then headed back for the first game in the Superdome since the 2005 preseason, a Monday Night date with the Atlanta Falcons on September 25.